 - Turn on the Instant Pot “Sauté” setting and add olive oil.

-- Brown chopped yellow onion, garlic until translucent (3-4 minutes).
+- Brown the chopped yellow onion, garlic until translucent (3-4 minutes).
 Add the ground turkey and sauté frequently stirring until the meat is no longer pink.
 Drain the excess fat.

 - Add the chopped cabbage, diced tomatoes, broth, and the seasonings.
 DON’T STIR!